It's My Life (Dr. Alban song): Chart performance

 "It's My Life" made a huge impact on the charts in Europe, becoming one of Dr. Alban's most successful songs to date.
-It peaked at number-one in Austria, Belgium, Germany, Italy, the Netherlands and Sweden, as well as on the Eurochart Hot 100, where it peaked in October 1992.
-In addition, the single made it to the top 10 in Denmark (3), Finland (5), Greece (2), Ireland (2), Norway (6), Portugal (9), Switzerland (2) and the United Kingdom.
+It peaked at number-one in Austria, Belgian Flanders, Germany, Italy, the Netherlands and Sweden, as well as on the Eurochart Hot 100, where it peaked in October 1992.
+In addition, the single entered the top 10 in Denmark (3), Finland (5), Greece (2), Ireland (2), Norway (6), Portugal (9), Switzerland (2) and the United Kingdom.
 In the latter, it peaked at number two on 20 September 1992, in its fourth week on the UK Singles Chart.
 It was held off reaching the top spot by The Shamen's "Ebeneezer Goode".

 Outside Europe, "It's My Life" reached number two on the Canadian RPM Dance/Urban chart, number three on the US Billboard Hot Dance Club Play chart and number 10 in Zimbabwe.
 In Australia and New Zealand, it was a top 50 hit, peaking at number 43 and 49, respectively.

 The song was awarded with a silver record in France, after 125,000 units were sold, and a platinum record in Austria and Germany, with a sale of 30,000 and 500,000 singles.